Baseball broadcasting firsts: 1920s

 On August 5, 1921, the first Major League Baseball game was broadcast on the radio by Harold Arlin.
 Harold Arlin was an engineer for Westinghouse Electric in Pittsburgh, Pennsylvania.
 Arlin was offered an announcer's job for the KDKA radio station.
 At the time, this was one of the few radio stations in the country.
 In 1920, Arlin was asked to read the returns from that year's presidential race.
 His work in the early 1920s led him to getting a full-time job as an announcer on the radio.

-Harold Arlin was just 25 years old when he called the action from a box seat at Forbes Field.
-The game that was played was between the Pittsburgh Pirates and the Philadelphia Phillies which ended in an 8-5 Pirate's victory.
+Arlin was just 25 years old when he called the action from a box seat at Forbes Field.
+The game that was played was between the Pittsburgh Pirates and the Philadelphia Phillies which ended in an 8–5 Pirates victory.
 To call the game, he used a converted telephone as a microphone.
-Arlin worked for a company called KDKA, which was the first commercial radio station in the United States.
+Arlin worked for Westinghouse's KDKA, which was the first commercial radio station in the United States.

-Arlin soon helped sports' broadcasting to become a sensation.
+Arlin soon helped sports broadcasting to become a sensation.
 Fans were so interested in Arlin's broadcasts that record numbers of fans began traveling to Forbes Field to watch the games.
-This was good for fans because they could catch a game at the ballpark or at the comfort of their own home.
 The radio soon became an essential tool for sports fans all over the world.
 When teams had home games, stores and shops would mount loudspeakers outside so listeners could experience the game on their own time.

 As the radio developed throughout the 1920s, networks like CBS and NBC established its versatility by their ability to broadcast to an audience.